 In this article, we’ll look at how much Oracle Cloud charges for each of its different services and talk about the company’s strengths and how it works as a business.

 What is Oracle Cloud?

-Oracle showed off their public cloud solution for the first time in 2011.
+Oracle showed off its public cloud solution for the first time in 2011.
 Since then, the company has been working hard to make new versions and make the first release work better.
-Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) solutions from the Oracle Cloud are mostly for customers who already use Oracle software.
+Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) solutions from the Oracle Cloud is mostly for customers who already use Oracle software.
 All of these three kinds of services are available through the Oracle Cloud.

 Now, let us take a look closer at their history.

 As was already said, Oracle’s cloud products were first shown to the public in 2011.
 Oracle Cloud Infrastructure was first shown to the public in 2016.
 It was called Oracle Bare Metal Cloud Services at the time.
 But just a few years later, the product was changed and relaunched as Oracle Cloud Infrastructure.